IjzerenHein/expo-firebase-demo/src/screens/auth/recaptcha/README.md

   // Store a reference to the ReCAPTCHA verifier model.
   // The FirebaseRecaptchaVerifierModal class conforms to the
-  // IFirebaseRecaptchaVerifier interface so we can use it
+  // IFirebaseAuthApplicationVerifier interface so we can use it
   // directly with `verifyPhoneNumber`.
   recaptchaVerifier: FirebaseAuth.IFirebaseAuthApplicationVerifier;